Fyni AI by Virtuals (FYNI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fyni AI by Virtuals Historical Price

-According to the latest data gathered on Fyni AI by Virtuals live price page, the current price of Fyni AI by Virtuals is 0.001164USD.
+According to the latest data gathered on Fyni AI by Virtuals live price page, the current price of Fyni AI by Virtuals is 0USD.
 The circulating supply of Fyni AI by Virtuals(FYNI) is

 In the past 24 hours, Fyni AI by Virtuals has shown a price movement of